gsoft-inc/wl-squide/docs/references/registration/registerLocalModules.md

 Register one or many local module(s).
 During registration, the provided registration function will be called with a `Runtime` instance and an optional `context` object.

-> A *local module* is a regular module which is part of the **current build** and is bundled at build time rather than runtime like a *remote module*.
-Local modules are useful while **migrating** from a monolithic application to a distributed application or **launching new products**.
+> A *local module* is a regular module which is part of the **host application build** and is bundled at build time rather than runtime like a *remote module*.
+Local modules are useful while **migrating** from a monolithic application to a distributed application or **launching a new product** with an unrefined business domain.

 ## Reference